Ivory Coast

-Ivory Coast, also known as Côte d'Ivoire (Note: Pronounced /ˌkoʊt diːˈvwɑːr/ KOHT-_-dee-VWAR in English and /fr/ in French.) and officially the Republic of Côte d'Ivoire, is a country on the southern coast of West Africa.
+Ivory Coast, also known as Côte d'Ivoire (Note: Pronounced /ˌkoʊt diːˈvwɑːr/ KOHT-_-dee-VWAR in American English and /fr/ in French.) and officially as the Republic of Côte d'Ivoire, is a country on the southern coast of West Africa.
 Its capital city of Yamoussoukro is located in the centre of the country, while its largest city and economic centre is the port city of Abidjan.
-It borders Guinea to the northwest, Liberia to the west, Mali to the northwest, Burkina Faso to the northeast, Ghana to the east, and the Atlantic Ocean's Gulf of Guinea to the south.
-With 31.5 million inhabitants in 2024, Ivory Coast is the third-most populous country in West Africa.
+It borders Guinea to the northwest, Liberia to the west, Mali to the north, Burkina Faso to the northeast, Ghana to the east, and the Atlantic Ocean's Gulf of Guinea to the south.
+With 33.2 million inhabitants in 2026, Ivory Coast is the third-most populous country in West Africa after Nigeria and Ghana.
 Its official language is French, and indigenous languages are also widely used, including Bété, Baoulé, Dyula, Dan, Anyin, and Cebaara Senufo.
 In total, there are around 78 languages spoken in Ivory Coast.
-The country has a religiously diverse population, including numerous followers of Islam, Christianity, and traditional faiths often entailing animism.
+The country has a religiously diverse population, including numerous followers of Islam, Christianity and traditional faiths often entailing animism.

-Before its colonisation, Ivory Coast was home to several states, including Gyaaman, the Kong Empire, and Baoulé.
+Ivory Coast was traditionally home to several states, including Gyaaman, the Kong Empire, and Baoulé.
 The area became a protectorate of France in 1843 and was consolidated as a French colony in 1893 amid the Scramble for Africa.
 It achieved independence in 1960, led by Félix Houphouët-Boigny, who ruled the country until 1993.
 Relatively stable by regional standards, Ivory Coast established close political-economic ties with its West African neighbours while maintaining close relations with the West, especially France.
 Its stability was diminished by a coup d'état in 1999 and two civil wars—first between 2002 and 2007 and again during 2010–2011.
 It adopted a new constitution in 2016.

 Ivory Coast is a republic with strong executive power vested in its president.
 Through the production of coffee and cocoa, it was an economic powerhouse in West Africa during the 1960s and 1970s, then experienced an economic crisis in the 1980s, contributing to a period of political and social turmoil that extended until 2011.
 Ivory Coast has again experienced high economic growth since the return of peace and political stability in 2011.
 From 2012 to 2023, the economy grew by an average of 7.1% per year in real terms, the second-fastest rate of economic growth in Africa and fourth-fastest rate in the world.
 In 2023, Ivory Coast had the second-highest GDP per capita in West Africa, behind Cape Verde.
 Despite this, as of the most recent survey in 2016, 46.1% of the population continues to be affected by multidimensional poverty.
 As of 2023, Ivory Coast is the world's largest exporter of cocoa beans and has high levels of income for its region.
 The economy still relies heavily on agriculture, with smallholder cash-crop production predominating.